OpenBB-finance/OpenBB/website/content/pro/getting-started/free-trial.md

 As an early adopter, your feedback is invaluable.
 The OpenBB team may reach out to understand your experience and gather insights for improvement.

-Note: For your security, you'll need to set up 2-Factor authentication when you log in.

 ## Personalized Onboarding

 Upon your first login, we'll ask a few questions about your investment interests, background, and workflow.